NVIDIA/Megatron-LM/README.md

 Megatron training is intended to be bitwise reproducible.
 This means that the same training config run twice in the same HW and SW environment should produce identical model checkpoints, losses and accuracy metric values (iteration time metrics may vary).

 There are currently two known Megatron optimizations that break reproducibility whilst still producing almost identical training runs.
 The following workarounds should be applied in cases where reproducibility is required:
-1. When training using `--bf16`, reproducbility is only obtained when the checkpointing and resume schedule of training is identical.
+1. When training using `--bf16`, reproducibility is only obtained when the checkpointing and resume schedule of training is identical.
 If the checkpointing schedule will change, i.e. checkpointing and resume will occur at different iterations, the option `--no-bias-gelu-fusion` should be used.
 2. Flash attention is nondeterministic.
 If reproducibility is required do not use `--use-flash-attn`.

 These sources of nondeterminism are under active investigation.
 If you observe nondeterminism in Megatron training under other circumstances please open an issue.